In this section we take a look at the various surface craft used by the Special Boat Service (SBS).

 In this age of high-tech warfare, it may seem strange that the SBS are still using canoes, equipment that hasn't essentially changed much since World War 2 but the reality is that these non-metallic canoes still provide an effective, stealthy method of moving small teams of men around enemy coastlines and waterways.

-The Klepper canoes can be broken down into 2 parts so that the 2 man crew can carry them on their backs across country or hide them effectively.
+The Klepper canoes can be broken down into 2 parts so that the 2 man crew can carry them on their backs across terrain to either another launching point ot cacheing spot.
 A GPMG or mortar(!) can be fitted and crew members may carry anti-tank rockets to deal with enemy surface craft.

 The Kleppers are also versatile in the way they can be deployed.
-They can be launched from other boats, surfaced submarines or carried to the surface by divers.
-Kleppers can be parachuted from C-130s into the ocean or dropped out the back of RAF Chinooks.
+They can be launched from mother ships, surfaced submarines or even carried to the surface by divers leaving a submerged sub.
+Kleppers can be parachuted from C-130s into the ocean or dropped out the back of helicopters.